HTTP-RPC/Kilo/README.md

 The project currently supports consuming services in Objective-C/Swift, Java, and JavaScript.
 Each implementation is discussed in more detail below.

 ## Objective-C/Swift
-The Objective-C/Swift client enables iOS applications to consume REST-based web services.
+The Objective-C/Swift client enables iOS and tvOS applications to consume REST-based web services.
 It is distributed as a universal framework that contains a single `WSWebServiceProxy` class, discussed in more detail below.

-The iOS framework can be downloaded [here](https://github.com/gk-brown/HTTP-RPC/releases).
-It is also available via [CocoaPods](https://cocoapods.org/pods/HTTP-RPC). iOS 8 or later is required.
+The iOS and tvOS frameworks can be downloaded [here](https://github.com/gk-brown/HTTP-RPC/releases).
+They are also available via [CocoaPods](https://cocoapods.org/pods/HTTP-RPC). iOS 8 or later or tvOS 10 or later is required.

 ### WSWebServiceProxy Class
 The `WSWebServiceProxy` class serves as a client-side invocation proxy for web services.
 Internally, it uses an instance of `URLSession` to issue HTTP requests.
 GET, PUT, and DELETE arguments are submitted via the query string, and `POST` requests are submitted as "multipart/form-data", like an HTML form.